-Currently, the only FDA approved ADPKD-targeted therapy is tolyaptan, which is marketed as Jynarque by Otsuka Pharmaceuticals.
 One of the current established treatments for gout is allopurinol, which is a xanthine oxidase inhibitor used for decreasing production of SUA.
-Oxypurinol was developed as an alternative to allopurinol for gout patients who were intolerant of allopurinol.
-In one study conducted by third party Cardiome, approximately 70% of these individuals were able to tolerate oxypurinol well and nearly all of those individuals gained clinically meaningful benefit for their gout using this xanthine oxidase inhibitor instead of allopurinol.
+More recently, another treatment, oxypurinol, has been developed as an alternative to allopurinol for gout patients who were intolerant of allopurinol.
+In one study, 70% of these individuals were able to tolerate oxypurinol well and gained clinically meaningful benefit for their gout using this xanthine oxidase inhibitor instead of allopurinol.